-The Arusha region suffers from deforestation and desertification which is caused by climate change, inappropriate agricultural methods and human activities.
-Together with our partner Habari Maalum, we are running environmental projects to make Arusha Green again.
-Planting trees has a positive impact on both microclimate and agriculture as well as providing shadow for people and strengthens biodiversity.
+The Arusha region suffers from deforestation and desertification which is caused by climate change, inappropriate agricultural methods and other human activities.
+Together with our partner Habari Maalum College, we are planting trees to positively affect the microclimate, improve agriculture and provide shades for the local community.

 Ongoing project started in 2019